 The zener voltage though may be increased to any desired limits.

-WARNING: THE WHOLE CIRCUIT IS NOT ISOLATED FROM MAINS AC, THEREFORE IS EXTREMELY DANGEROUS TO TOUCH WHILE IT'S UNCOVERED, AND POWERED CONDITION
+WARNING: THE WHOLE CIRCUIT IS NOT ISOLATED FROM MAINS AC, THEREFORE IS EXTREMELY DANGEROUS TO TOUCH WHILE IT'S UNCOVERED, AND POWERED CONDITION.
+MAKE SURE YOU HAVE MAINTAINED ALL THE NECESSARY PRECAUTIONS WHILE HANDLING THIS CIRCUIT.

 R1 = 100k